 I love, love, love this cookbook.
 The name of it is Dairy Hollow House Soup and Bread, A Country Inn Cookbook and the author is Crescent Dragonwagon.
 I’ve included an Amazon Link if you’re interested in purchasing the book.
 I participate in the Amazon affiliate program.
 I receive a small commission at no extra charge to you.

 Warning, recipes found in this book aren’t your simple “open a can, thow in some spices, toss in some stew meat and in 10 minutes you’ve got piping hot soup” This is back to basics.
 Most recipes are at least 30 minutes of chopping and dicing fresh vegetables followed by long flavor enhancing simmer times.

-You can click on the picture and it will take you to the Amazon link.
+You can click on the link and it will take you to the Amazon.
 I’m an Amazon Affiliate and if you purchase the book, I will receive a small commission, at no extra charge to you.

 The first recipe I have chosen to share from this soup cookbook is this Cabbage Stew Recipe.

 It’s by far, not the most interesting selection in the book, but I’ve been eating very rich fattening foods over the last week, and with no exercise.
 So I needed something lean and healthy.
 Something brothy, and comforting, a slavic soul food sounded like just the right thing.
 It’s intriguing sweet-sourness comes from cider vinegar, sauerkraut, raisins, prunes and honey.

 In the book, the recipe is described as a Russian Cabbage Soup.

 If the prunes already haven’t, don’t let the lengthy list of ingredients scare you off.
 I spent about 30 minutes with prep time and then you just let it simmer on the stove for an hour.
 Pretty darn easy.